0ctacity/.github/GOVERNANCE.md

 The ability to intervene does not imply an intention to control every decision.

-## Steward Succession
+## Organization Lead Succession

-The current steward may appoint the next steward.
+The current Organization Lead may appoint the next Organization Lead.

 No broader succession mechanism is defined at this stage of Octacity's development.